yegormi/goodzik-ios/README.md

 ## Features

 - **Create Events**: Seamlessly set up events with details like date, time, location, and description.
-- **Explore Events**: Discover events happening around you with our location-based search.
+- **News Events**: Discover events happening around you with our location-based search.
 - **Join and Share**: Easily join and share events with friends.
 - **Notifications**: Stay updated with event reminders and notifications.